This page features some notes on plants suitable for hedgerows in the British Isles.

 Santolina (Cotton Lavender)

 Santolina have silver or green foliage depending on the variety.
 They have a use as dwarf hedging up to one metre in height, but the plants can be short-lived.

-Fuchsia is a shrub which can be planted for hedging in warmer parts of the country, though attempts in colder areas will almost certainly result in failure.
-A large number of varieties are available, so care will need to be taken to choose one which grows into a bushy form.
+Fuchsia is a shrub which can be planted for hedging in warmer parts of the country, and in some locations may even be made into a large hedgerow.
+Attempts to grow it in colder areas however will almost certainly result in failure, as can sharp frosts.
+A large number of varieties are available, so care will need to be taken to choose one which grows into a bushy, upright form.

 Fuchsia require a site in full sun.
 Some protection via a heavy mulch should be provided for winter as well as protection from cold drying winds.